-In searching for natural solutions, we found The MS Society of the UK to be a valuable resource.
-It seems that about 20% of MS patients suffer from muscle spasms.
-Gently stretching and massaging the spasmodic muscle and applying heat or cold can provide immediate relief.
-To prevent spasms, patients who are ambulatory can do basic stretches every day.
-Some of these stretches are illustrated in a video that the MS Society of the UK has posted on YouTube.
+Gently stretching and massaging the spasmodic muscle and applying heat or cold can provide relief.
+To prevent spasms, patients can do basic stretches every day.3 Some of these stretches are illustrated in a video that the MS Society of the UK has posted on YouTube.

-The first four causes of spasms do not apply to my wife, as well as many other MS patients.
+The first four causes of spasms I listed do not apply to my wife.
 My wife is unable to engage in strenuous physical activity, avoids excessive heat, and drinks a lot of water every day to prevent kidney stones.
 So, we focused on the fifth cause of muscle spasms.
 We asked her neurologist if adding electrolytes to her diet might prevent muscle spasms and obviate the need to take prescription meds.
 Her physician enthusiastically endorsed the idea.

 Increasing electrolyte intake

 But what is the simplest way to increase the intake of electrolytes?
-There are basically three options to increase our consumption of the key electrolytes – sodium, potassium, and magnesium.
-The first option is to eat more spinach, avocados, almonds, bananas, oranges, strawberries, and other foods containing these nutrients.
-Since we both eat these foods regularly, it didn’t seem like the best choice.
+There are a few options to increase our consumption of the key electrolytes: sodium, potassium, and magnesium.4 One option is to eat more foods containing these nutrients such as spinach and avocados.
+Other options include:

 Pedialyte or sports drinks

 The next option is to consume Pedialyte or sports drinks such as Gatorade or Powerade.
-The downside to this choice is that they contain high levels of sugar or other sweeteners, as well as artificial color.
+The downside to this choice is that they can contain high levels of sugar or other sweeteners, as well as artificial color.
 And they don’t always include a variety of electrolytes.
-(Red Gatorade contains sodium and potassium but no magnesium or calcium; plus, it has 28 grams of sugar in a 16-ounce serving.)

-The third and, as it turned out, most effective option was to drink electrolyte water.
+The third and, as for us, most effective option was to drink electrolyte water.
 The inexpensive Great Value brand of electrolyte water sold at Walmart and the Trader Joe’s Electrolyte and Alkaline Water each did the trick.
-Since we do less shopping amidst the pandemic, we also purchase an electrolyte concentrate, Buoy, online, and add it to filtered water or iced tea.
-The concentrated products tend to contain multiple electrolytes and vitamin B and they are effective in eliminating muscle spasms.
+Since we do less shopping amid the pandemic, we also purchase an electrolyte concentrate, Buoy, online, and add it to filtered water or iced tea.

 Please tell us how you have been able to prevent or reduce muscle spasms.